percona/postgresql-docs/docs/pg-stat-monitor.md

 #### pg_stat_monitor view

 The `pg_stat_monitor` view contains all the statistics collected and aggregated by the extension.
 This view contains one row for each distinct combination of metrics and whether it is a top-level statement or not (up to the maximum number of distinct statements that the module can track).
-For details about available metrics, refer to the [`pg_stat_monitor` view reference](https://docs.percona.com/pg-stat-monitor/reference.html).
+For details about available metrics, refer to the [`pg_stat_monitor` view reference :octicons-link-external-16:](https://docs.percona.com/pg-stat-monitor/reference.html).

 The following are the primary keys for pg_stat_monitor: